Brian: Portrait of a Dog

-"Brian: Portrait of a Dog" is the seventh episode and the season finale of the first season of the animated comedy series Family Guy.
+"Brian: Portrait of a Dog" is the seventh and final episode of the first season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on May 16, 1999.
-The episode features anthropomorphic dog Brian after he swallows his pride, and joins a dog show, after much convincing, in order to win money for a new air conditioner.
-But after an argument over a trick gone bad, with his owner, Peter Griffin, Brian realizes he is a second-class citizen and runs away from home, landing him in the pound on death row.
-Desperate to save their dog, the Griffin family attempts to release Brian, and prevent him from being euthanized.
+The episode features anthropomorphic dog Brian after he swallows his pride and joins a dog show, after much convincing, in order to win money for a new air conditioner.
+But after an argument with his owner, Peter Griffin, over a trick gone bad, Brian realizes he is a second-class citizen and runs away from home, landing him in the pound on death row.
+Desperate to save their dog, the Griffin family attempts to release Brian and prevent him from being euthanized.

 The episode was written by Gary Janetti and directed by Michael Dante DiMartino.
 It received praise from television critic Ahsan Haque for its storyline and use of cultural references.
 The episode featured guest performances by Butch Hartman, Rachael MacFarlane, Dick Van Patten, Mary Scheer, Joey Slotnick and Wally Wingert, along with several recurring voice actors for the series.